 Findings of Policy violations may be considered to determine remedies for individuals harmed by the sexual harassment or sexual violence and shall be referred to applicable local disciplinary procedures (Appendix II).
 Procedures under this Policy shall be coordinated with applicable local complaint resolution, grievance, and disciplinary procedures to avoid duplication in the fact-finding process whenever possible.
-Violations of the Policy may include engaging in sexual harassment or sexual violence, retaliating against a complainant reporting sexual harassment or sexual violence, or violating interim protections.
+Violations of the Policy may include engaging in sexual harassment or sexual violence, or violating interim protections.
 Investigative reports made pursuant to this Policy may be used as evidence in subsequent complaint resolution, grievance, and disciplinary proceedings as permitted by the applicable procedures.